 While it’s tempting to try to serve every lead that comes in, don’t.
 You’re awesome at what you do– charge appropriately for it.
 Don’t sell by being the cheapest game in town– unless you are Walmart or competing in a commodity market.
 If you’re bootstrapping your software development by doing enterprise consulting, here are some techniques that work for us which might benefit you:

-Require a token $1,000 to begin consulting
+Require a token $750 or so to begin consulting

 Sure, give them 15 minutes to discuss their needs.
 But don’t let them drag it out into some hour-long free consulting session under the guise that they want to get to know you, qualify your abilities, pull in other people, or whatever.
 If $1,000 to start is a big deal for them, just imagine the headache you’ll have trying to ask for $10,000, after you’ve spent all this time on them.
 This is called the “sunk cost” phenomenon in finance, or what I call the “bad girlfriend problem”, where you’ve put in so much time already, it’s hard to be rational.
-The $1k trick is super effective and gets folks qualified in minutes.
+This trick is super effective and gets folks qualified in minutes.

 We’re not the cheapest game in town